-Mary received her medical degree from Weill Cornell Medical College in New York City, and completed her residency in Family Medicine at Oregon Health Sciences Institute in Portland, Oregon.
+Mary received her medical degree from Weill Cornell Medical College in New York City, and completed her residency in Family Medicine at Oregon Health Sciences University in Portland, Oregon.
 She also holds a Bachelor’s Degree in Psychology from the University of California, Davis.